veonua/CarND-Advanced-Lane-Lines/writeup.md

 ---

-###Pipeline (video)
+### Pipeline (video)

-####1.
-Provide a link to your final video output.
+#### Provide a link to your final video output.
 Your pipeline should perform reasonably well on the entire project video (wobbly lines are ok but no catastrophic failures that would cause the car to drive off the road!).

 Here's a [link to my video result](./project_video.mp4)

 ---

-###Discussion
+### Discussion

-#### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
+#### Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

 the biggest and not solved properly issue is curve detection, convolutions worked pretty well, but sliding window approach goes off pretty often. so in cases when diamon marking appears nearby sliding window detects it as left turn and one or two frames are spoiled